Category Archives: Books Shelf

 Book Review: Personal Digital Securty

-I read Personal Digital Security: Protecting Yourself From Online Crime by Michael Bazzell.
+I read Personal Digital Security: Protecting Yourself From Online Crime (Amazon affiliate link) by Michael Bazzell.
 I think this book is a good place to start, if someone wants to learn more about computer security.
 A seasoned practitioner of Information Security could use this book as a core component to create a great Security Awareness Training program for users.

 Mr. Bazzell starts off as if the reader knows very little information on computer security.
 However by the end of the book, he’s very conversational in tone, and is suggesting the reader shares what he learned.